xuewuzhang-UTSW/CryoAlphaID/README.md

 2. Launch jupyter-lab or jupyter-notebook, run “get_pdb_info.ipynb” in the current directory to generate the secondary structure statistics for all the PDBs.
 This only need to be run once for each PDB set.

 2. Run “run_colores.py”.
+Need to input the map file name and map parameters to the script.
 This will generate new directories with docked PDBs.

 3. Run “sort_scores.ipynb” in jupyter, and “calculate_fsc.py” with python.
 The end results are in this file: colores_CC_wRes.csv, which contain the ranked docking results.
 Hopefully, one of the top ones is the correct solution.